ucsb-cs56/w20/_labWIP/lab03.md

 # Step 0: Set up your repo

 You may work individually or as a pair on this lab.
 However, if you work as a pair, please:
-* Pair with someone *different* from who you paired with before
+* Pair with someone from your same team
-* Pair with someone from your same lab section (5, 6 or 7pm)
+* Consider pairing with someone *different* from who you paired with before
 * Remember to name the repo correctly, and also to add your pair on Gradescope each time you submit

 If there is some reason this is not feasible, please check with your mentor before starting.